The twelve hallmarks of aging

 Targeted by:

-• Calorie restriction, fasting, time-restricted eating
+• Caloric restriction, fasting, time-restricted eating

 7. Mitochondrial dysfunction